Professional Services Maturity Model

 Execution

-The methodologies, processes and tools to effectively schedule, deploy and measure the quality of the service delivery process.
+The methodologies, processes and tools used to scope, schedule, deliver and measure service quality.

 Finance And Operations